-Liverpool continue their march towards a maiden Premier League title after a hectic round of midweek games, with implications throughout the table.
+Liverpool continue to move closer towards a maiden Premier League title following a dramatic round of action affecting both ends of table.

-Leicester City welcome West Ham United to the King Power Stadium as both teams face tough scraps at opposite ends of the Premier League table.
+Leicester City welcome Aston Villa to the King Power Stadium in Monday Night Football, as both teams look for a win at opposite ends of the Premier League table.